 - Travelers visiting foreign countries where hepatitis A is a known problem or where sanitary conditions are questionable.
-Revaccination with IG is needed every 3 to 5 months.
-If a person frequently travels to or plans to stay for longer than 3 months in a country where hepatitis A is a problem, it is recommended that he or she receive the hepatitis A vaccine.
-For more information, see the Prevention section of the topic Hepatitis A.
+More doses of IG are needed every 3 to 5 months.
+If you frequently travel to or plan to stay for longer than 3 months in a country where hepatitis A is a problem, it is recommended that you receive the hepatitis A vaccine(What is a PDF document?).

 - All staff and residents of child care centers, hospitals, residences for the developmentally disabled, prisons, or food service settings where an outbreak of hepatitis A occurs.